noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 [...H-Hmmm.]

-Looking at the item that had become more expensive than I thought,I put my hand on my chin and thought.
+Looking at the item that had become more expensive than I thought, I put my hand on my chin and thought.
 When converted, that would be equivalent to 100 million Japanese yen...
 Moreover, I’m still competing against someone, so it’s going to get even more expensive.